Political Parties, Elections and Referendums Act 2000

 The Political Parties, Elections and Referendums Act 2000 (c.
-41) is an Act of Parliament of the United Kingdom that sets out how political parties, elections and referendums are to be regulated in the United Kingdom.
-It formed an important part of the constitutional reform programme implemented by the 1997 Labour Government, building on the Registration of Political Parties Act 1998 (c.
+41) is an act of Parliament of the United Kingdom that sets out how political parties, elections and referendums are to be regulated in the United Kingdom.
+It formed an important part of the constitutional reform programme implemented by the 1997 Labour Government under Tony Blair, building on the Registration of Political Parties Act 1998 (c.
 48) which was passed two years earlier.

 Background

-The Act was introduced after consultation with major political parties, and largely followed the recommendations of the Committee on Standards in Public Life (known at the time as the "Neill Committee" after its chairman), an independent body set-up by former Prime Minister John Major to consider ways of making politics more transparent.
+The act was introduced after consultation with major political parties, and largely followed the recommendations of the Committee on Standards in Public Life (known at the time as the "Neill Committee" after its chairman), an independent body set-up by former Prime Minister John Major to consider ways of making politics more transparent.
 The committee set out its proposals in its report, The Funding of Political Parties in the United Kingdom.

+Provisions

-The Act created an independent Electoral Commission to regulate political parties and their funding arrangements.
+The act created an independent Electoral Commission to regulate political parties and their funding arrangements.
 It also required parties to submit statements of their accounts on a regular basis, and prohibited the receipt of funds from foreign or anonymous donors.
 Restrictions on campaign expenditure were also put in place, dictating the maximum amount that parties were able to spend.

-Details

 Registration of parties

 The law gave the newly formed Electoral Commission a role in controlling the registration of political parties.

 The requirement for parties to register with an official body, if they wished to be named on ballot papers, was the result of a fairly wide acceptance that the finances of political groups should be regulated to reduce the perception of underhand dealings.

-In addition, political groups or individuals failing to register with the Commission would only be able to describe themselves as "Independent" on ballot papers, or else have a blank space instead of a description after their names—with the single exception of the Speaker of the House of Commons who is entitled to be described as: "The Speaker seeking re-election".
+In addition, political groups or individuals failing to register with the commission would only be able to describe themselves as "Independent" on ballot papers, or else have a blank space instead of a description after their names—with the single exception of the Speaker of the House of Commons who is entitled to be described as: "The Speaker seeking re-election".

 This built on the provisions of the Registration of Political Parties Act 1998, passed amid concern about voters being fooled by misleading ballot descriptions.

 There is an annual fee for the registration of a political party.